The heart of the world

 RESULTS OBTAINED

-Agroecological farming, with no chemical fertilizers or pesticides used
+Agroecological farming, with no use of chemical fertilizers or pesticides

 Community digital infrastructure powered by solar energy